Protolaw/a2a_binary_classifier/README.md

 ## Data

 The data used to train and test the models is from the DUD-E database.
 Raw dataset contains 3050 active compounds, 192 inactive compounds and 31150 decoys.
 We divided our data in two classes (active and inactive) by adding decoys to inactive compounds.
-We obtained a balanced dataset with 6100 data points containing two classes
+We obtained a balanced dataset with 6100 data points containing two classes.

 ## Feature generation

 After resampling the dataset we used open-source Python library RDKit for feature generation from molecular structure.

+`data_processing.ipynb`

+## Feature selection
+We also performed feature selection using:
+- Recursive Feature Elimination (RFE)
+- Feature selection using Random Forest Classifier - Optimal number of features : 25
+- Permutation importance for SVC and Logistic

+`feature_selection.ipynb`

 ## Models

 We trained several different models on the data, including:

 * Logistic regression

+  `log_regr.ipynb`

 * Decision tree
 * Random forest

+  `dt_and_rf.ipynb`

 * Support vector machine

+  `svm.ipynb`

 The models were evaluated using the area under the curve (AUC) of the receiver operating characteristic (ROC) curve.
-The best model was the random forest model, which achieved an AUC of 0.95.
+The best model was the random forest model, which achieved an AUC of 0.978.

-## Feature selection
-We also performed feature selection using:
-- Recursive Feature Elimination (RFE)
-- Feature selection using Random Forest Classifier - Optimal number of features : 93
-- Permutation importance

 ## Results